-In a near-fatal point of view decision that initially renders Elvis little more than an objectified cipher, Luhrmann tells his Svengali-like tale through the deathbed eyes of one Colonel Tom Parker (a wily Tom Hanks), Elvis’ famed (and notorious) career shaper and manager, a master manipulator whom we first meet as a two-bit traveling carnival barker with canny instincts when it comes to arousing the populous.
+In a questionable point of view decision that initially renders Elvis little more than an objectified cipher, Luhrmann tells his Svengali-like tale through the deathbed eyes of one Colonel Tom Parker (a wily Tom Hanks), Elvis’ famed (and notorious) career shaper and manager, a master manipulator whom we first meet as a two-bit traveling carnival barker with canny instincts when it comes to arousing the populous.

 Enter young Elvis Presley, the soulful voice over the radio waves belonging, to Parker’s surprise, to a rural white Mississippi boy whose artistic identity was borne in Black gospel tents in the 40s and later, as a teen, refined on the way to a contract with Memphis’ Sun Records.
 As a fixture on the periphery of the city’s thriving local music scene, which includes Big Mama Thornton (who originated Hound Dog and is played here by Shonka Dukureh) and Little Ricard (Alton Mason), Elvis becomes fast friends with idol B.B.
 King (Kelvin Harrison, Jr.).